netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-8/README.md

 We are using `jest` as a test framework.
 All the boiler plate is hidden away and a config file has already been created for us.
 All we need to do is put in some simple tests.

-Create the file `unit/utils/listitem-datetime.sorter.test.js` in the `test` folder (not in `src`).
+Create the file `unit/utils/listitem-datetime.sorter.spec.js` in the `test/unit` folder (not in `src`).
 The `test/unit` folder should mirror the `src` folder so that it's easy to find the test files for a given component/utility.

 First import your `listitem-datetime-sorter` component.